apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 limited by the Java runtime, the operating system, and, for YARN applications, the amount of memory requested for each container.

-The slower the write bandwidth to S3, the greater the risk of running out of memory —and so the more care is needed in
+The slower the upload bandwidth to S3, the greater the risk of running out of memory —and so the more care is needed in
 [tuning the upload settings](#s3a_fast_upload_thread_tuning).